-- 1 Create a new library container using the File menu and Save - 2 Add a new Component, name and Save - 3 Add a new Symbol, name and create the geometry and Save - 4 Add a new Footprint, name and create the geometry and Save - 5 Use the three dots on the Footprint line to Create a new 3D part - 6 Move between the Package and Solid work areas to create a new model that matches the Footprint and Save in both work areas. - 7 (Unclick sketches from the 3D model and Save). - 8 Double click on the top level component name and click on the large icon of a new symbol that has appeared in the top line of icons. - 9 Go to the Add sub-window and select the file containing the symbol - 10 Centre the symbol on the cross hairs in the left hand window and Save. - 11 Click on New to go to the Add Local Package sub-window. - 12 Select the New Package variant and OK - 13 Click on Connect and map the Symbol nodes to the Footprint pins - 14 Save
+- 1 Create a new library container using the File menu and Save - 2 Add a new Component, name and Save - Add a new Symbol, name and create the geometry and Save - 4 Add a new Footprint, name and create the geometry and Save - 5 Use the three dots on the Footprint line to Create a new 3D part - 6 Move between the Package and Solid work areas to create a new model that matches the Footprint and Save in both work areas. - 7 (Unclick sketches from the 3D model and Save). - 8 Double click on the top level component name and click on the large icon of a new symbol that has appeared in the top line of icons. - 9 Go to the Add sub-window and select the file containing the symbol - 10 Centre the symbol on the cross hairs in the left hand window and Save. - 11 Click on New to go to the Add Local Package sub-window. - 12 Select the New Package variant and OK - 13 Click on Connect and map the Symbol nodes to the Footprint pins - 14 Click on Prefix to set the letter you want to appear before a part number (e.g. R, C, etc) and then enable this with the tick box. - 15 Save